BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 say you have 21 students in a group, and the exercise requires teams of 4, you don't want the last 3 to get stuck, so you can manually start them as a group of 3.

+Note that disbanding a team also removed the repository they were working in.

 ## Self diagnostic

 Self diagnostics are a special kind of exercise,